NXT UK TakeOver: Blackpool II: Storylines

 The card included five matches that resulted from scripted storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT UK brand, while storylines are produced on their weekly television programme, NXT UK.
+Results were predetermined by WWE's writers on the NXT UK brand, while storylines were produced on WWE's weekly television programme, NXT UK.

-On the 7 November episode of NXT UK, Mark Andrews & Flash Morgan Webster's match ended in a no contest after Gallus and Imperium interfered.
-On the 12 December episode, Gallus' title match against Imperium's Marcel Barthel and Fabian Aichner ended in a no contest after Mark Andrews, Flash Morgan Webster and Grizzled Young Veterans brawled.
-Then, Johnny Saint and Sid Scala came out and announced that Gallus will defend against Mark Andrews & Flash Morgan Webster, Grizzled Young Veterans and Imperium at TakeOver: Blackpool II in a ladder match.
+On the 7 November episode of NXT UK, Mark Andrews and Flash Morgan Webster's match ended in a no contest after Gallus (Mark Coffey and Wolfgang) and Imperium (Fabian Aichner and Marcel Barthel) interfered.
+On the 12 December episode, Gallus' title match against Imperium ended in a no contest after Andrews, Webster, and Grizzled Young Veterans (James Drake and Zack Gibson) brawled.
+Then, Johnny Saint and Sid Scala came out and announced that Gallus would defend against Andrews and Webster, Grizzled Young Veterans, and Imperium at TakeOver: Blackpool II in a ladder match.

 On the 28 November episode of NXT UK, after Piper Niven's match against Jinny, Toni Storm returned and attacked Kay Lee Ray.
-Then on the 5 December episode, after Toni Storm's match with Killer Kelly, Ray attacked Storm and Niven came out and helped but Storm however said that she did not need Niven's help.
+Then on the 5 December episode, after Storm's match with Killer Kelly, Ray attacked Storm and Niven came out and helped but Storm however said that she did not need Niven's help.
 On the 12 December episode, after Kay Lee Ray's match with Isla Dawn, Ray grabbed the mic and talked trash about Storm and Niven only for them to come out and Ray attacked both superstars.
-As Ray was leaving, Sid Scala announced that Ray will defend her title against Storm and Niven in a triple-threat match at TakeOver: Blackpool II.
+As Ray was leaving, Sid Scala announced that Ray would defend her title against Storm and Niven in a triple threat match at TakeOver: Blackpool II.

 Event

 Preliminary matches

 In the opening bout, Trent Seven faced Eddie Dennis.
 Dennis performed a Neck Stop Driver on Seven to win.

-Next, Kay Lee Ray defended the NXT UK Women’s Championship against Toni Storm and Piper Niven.
+Next, Kay Lee Ray defended the NXT UK Women's Championship against Toni Storm and Piper Niven.
 Storm performed a Frog Splash on Niven but Ray performed a Superkick on Storm.
 Ray pinned Niven to retain the title.

 After that, Tyler Bate faced Jordan Devlin.
 Bate performed a Corkscrew Senton Bomb on Devlin to win.

 Later, Gallus (Mark Coffey and Wolfgang) defended the NXT UK Tag Team Championship against Grizzled Young Veterans (Zack Gibson and James Drake), Mark Andrews and Flash Morgan Webster and Imperium (Fabian Aichner and Marcel Barthel) in a Ladder match.
 Coffey and Wolfgang retrieved the belts to retain the titles.